17 Aug 24 hours in Manchester

 Roisin’s Manchester Eating Out guide

-During their 24 hours in Manchester, Roisin and Scott managed to visit many of our favourite restaurants and bars but, with new one popping up every week, you are absolutely spoiled for choice in Manchester.
+During their 24 hours in Manchester, Roisin and Scott managed to visit many of our favourite restaurants and bars but, with a new one popping up every week, you are absolutely spoiled for choice in Manchester.

 - If inventive and wonderful cocktails are your thing, look no further than The Alchemist.
 It really is all about the mixology here, think liquid nitrogen, Cocktail style bar tending theatrics, brightly coloured concoctions and not a mini-umbrella in sight.